 ||Internet Archive - Extensive collection of archival visual resources.
 Check out the Wayback Machine.

-Google Advanced Search - Limit searches to language, format, update, domain, etc. Note also LINK function.
+Google Advanced Search - Use Google to your advancate.
+Limit searches to language, format, update, domain, etc. Note also LINK function.

 Google Images Advanced Search - Consider using Images search to locate pictures, statistical tables, graphs, etc .